MWASoftware/oauth2client/README.md

 The package requires the Indy package for http/https protocol support.
 It has been configured for use with the MWA Software Indy.ProposedUpdate fork of IndySockets.

+The package can atill be used with the 10.6 version of Indy.
+However, you will be limited to using the unsupported OpenSSL 1.0.2 library (current is OpenSSL 3.x) and TLS 1.2.

+In order to use the package with Indy 10.6, you must compile with the "USING_INDY10_6" defined symbol and change the oauth2_laz package dependency from indyopenssl to indylaz.